KKKKeZZZZ/what-I-ve-learned/README.md

 //04032021

 #8. '.toggle()' this function is useful, it can easily hide and show element in the front-end, use it more often!

+//30042021

+#9. '(event.detail <2)' to test if user double or multi click the button, it really saved my day, avoid multi submitting